 - When the water begins to boil, Slowly add suji to the pot stirring constantly to prevent the mixture from turning lumpy.Add cardamom powder.
 Stir well.

-- Lower the flame.
+Lower the flame.
 Cover and cook until all the water evaporates.
+If desired add more ghee.
+Cook for 2 to 3 mins on a low flame.

 - Switch off the fire and keep covered for 2 to 3 minutes.

-1. Dry roast 1 cup semolina on a medium flame until it begins to smell good.
+3. Add 1 cup semolina and fry on a medium flame until it begins to smell good.
 Transfer this to a plate and cool it.

-3. Add 1 cup pineapple chunks and saute just for a minute.
+4. Next pour 1 tsp ghee and add 1 cup pineapple chunks.
+Saute just for a minute.
 This helps to bring out a nice flavor from pineapple.
 If using pineapple puree, add it and then cook for 3 to 4 minutes.
 It will splash, so keep covered.

-5. Pour the semolina in a slow stream and keep stirring with the other hand.
+5. When the water begins to boil, pour the semolina in a slow stream and keep stirring with the other hand.
 This helps to prevent lumps.

 7. The mixture turns very hot and may splash.
 So cover the pot and lower the flame.
 Stir occasionally and cook until the moisture is evaporated.